JakubJanowski/PostgreSqlInAString/README.md

   <img src="https://github.com/JakubJanowski/PostgreSqlInAString/assets/19607303/7f494f51-7f97-4812-8d9c-9156a0a4d2c9" />
 </p>

-# PostgreSQL in a string
+# PostgreSQL in a String

 This is a Visual Studio extension that adds highlighting for PostgreSQL syntax in C# string literals.